Air Conditioning Installation

 They’re also safer, since they’re combustion-free and won’t give off carbon monoxide.
 However, duct-free systems will require more frequent maintenance and replacement since the heat pump’s components are working year-round.

-Heat pump air conditioners are an alternative form of central air conditioning.
+Heat Pump: Heat pump air conditioners are an alternative form of central air conditioning.
 Heat pumps work on the principle of heat transfer.
 The heat pump acts as a transporter constantly moving warm air from one place to another, depending on the season.
 When it’s hot outside the pump extracts the heat from inside your house to the outside.
 When it is cold outside the process is reversed.

 If savings are a concern, highly energy-efficient equipment is ideal, as it will help you keep energy expenses lower long-term.
 While the makeup of your HVAC system will largely determine its energy efficiency—namely whether or not you install a heat pump or strictly use a combustion furnace—there are industry measurements that can help you determine the rated efficiency for different models.